iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 In addition to the already supported Electron 14, Electron versions 15, 16, and 17 are now supported (blog posts for Electron versions [15](https://www.electronjs.org/blog/electron-15-0), [16](https://www.electronjs.org/blog/electron-16-0), [17](https://www.electronjs.org/blog/electron-17-0)).
 At the moment, support for Electron 18 and 19 is blocked due to a bug in the V8 javascript engine (for more information see [Issue #35043](https://github.com/electron/electron/issues/35043)).

-## Wait for Tiles API
+## Wait for Scene Completion API

-[Viewport]($frontend) now has a [Viewport.waitForTilesToLoad]($frontend) method.
+[Viewport]($frontend) now has a [Viewport.waitForSceneCompletion]($frontend) method.
 This method returns a promise which will resolve when all tiles finish loading and are rendered for this viewport.
 Awaiting on this method before attempting to read an image out of the viewport will ensure that a complete rendering of the current scene is retrieved.